-DAC Chip.
+- DAC Chip.
 The DragonFly Red employs a 9016 ESS Sabre Chip, which is stunningly gorgeous in my estimation.
 There’s something so smooth and musical about the tracks when I listen to this thing.
-There’s an immaculate sense of body and weight, but the music is fully fleshed out and has room to breathe and express itself.
+The Fly has this immaculate sense of body and weight, but the music is fully fleshed out and has room to breathe and express itself.
 I’m getting a head of myself though.
 More on that later.

 The sound of the D1 has kind of a warm tilt to it, while also being very detailed.
 It’s sort of hard to explain.
 It’s like a cross between very crisp but also very lush and inviting.
 It makes a great pairing with something like a Sennheiser HD650.

 I love the crisp sterility that this Amp/DAC provides.
 At times you’ll notice that it does sound a tad brash, but that’s only when I put it up against other DACs like the D1, HA-2, or DragonFly.
 It just sounds like it’s trying a smidgen too hard to impress you with regard to dynamics and clarity, but it’s a small nitpick.
 Without the other Amps as a buffer to compare, you’d likely never even notice or discern that anything strange is going on.

 As mentioned above, this is probably my favorite overall sound out of the three.
 It’s similar to an HA-2 and in fact doesn’t even sound that much different (if at all) for $150 less.
 The overall Timbre to the instruments has this natural, organic quality yet still retains a nice sense of realism and dynamism (Shoutout to What HIFI? for that word).